MAVIlab-Mizzou/MAVIlab-Mizzou.github.io/index.md

 # MAVI Lab at Mizzou

 Welcome to the MAVI Lab, led by Dr. Filiz Bunyak.
-Our research focuses on computer vision, image processing, and artificial intelligence with applications in biomedical imaging, materials microscopy, and surveillance.
-We develop advanced methods including deep learning, motion analysis, and level set techniques to extract meaningful insights from complex visual data.
+Our the development of AI/ML-driven methods for image data analysis.
+The systems we develop are applied across various domains, including interdisciplinary collaborations to advance scientific discovery in life and material sciences, evidence-based medicine, and geospatial image analysis for applications such as aerial surveillance, disaster monitoring, and precision agriculture.
 {% include section.html %}